By Sam Cortes, Communications Coordinator

 Thomas said he was ready not to ref another game in his life, but his mom shared a different perspective.

-“My mom forced me to go.
+“My mom made sure I continued reffing despite the negative experience at age 13.
 She knew not every game was going to be like that, that it was the exception, not the norm.”

 Today, Thomas officiates both soccer and volleyball.